QuentinRa/blog.quentinra.dev/info/networking/protocols/index.md

 ### 🔓 ftp - 21 (tcp)

-No encryption, be it the credentials or the data exchanged.
+No encryption neither for the credentials nor the data exchanged.

 ```bash
 $ ftp ip